samiyun/Interactive-Animation/README.md

 ICD2O Culminating Project Created in Javascript
 Start and Completed: `Dec 11, 2021 - Jan 19, 2022`.

+* Note that this repository will not contain the assets used in the project so the game will not run as intended

 [=] *Does contain a bit of blood/gore* [=]

 ## Features